BONES OF THE UPPER LIMB

 • Extends laterally to connect with the acromion of the scapula

-• Slender, S-shaped bone lying horizontally across the chest
+• Slender, S-shaped bone lying horizontally across your chest

-• Functions to keep the shoulder blade in place, allowing arm mobility
+• Functions to keep your shoulder blade in place, allowing your arm mobility

 BONES OF THE FREE UPPER LIMB